anshumanaich07/caching-proxy/README.md

 ## TODO
-- [ ] Add mechanism to clear cache
+- [X] Add mechanism to clear cache
-- [ ] Add flags on startup for both the servers
+- [X] Add flags on startup for both the servers
-- [ ] Change the execution method of both the servers
+- [X] Change the execution method of both the servers
 - [X] Write a caching server
 - [X] Refactor the caching server where it checks for cache miss
+- [ ] Add tests